 Silver faucets and fixtures have been the staple in bathrooms for previous years, but this emerging on-trend look takes a different approach.

 Dark fixtures in the bathroom, especially matt black, contrast wonderfully against bright bathrooms, giving a sense of depth in a sometimes underutilised space in terms of design.
-This trend provides a sophisticated look and can be embraced for bathroom taps, handles and light fixtures.
+This trend provides a sophisticated look and can be embraced for bathroom lights, taps and handles.

 10. Upcycling Furniture & Shopping Mindfully